bmann/bmcgarden/_notes/colophon.md

 Changed fission app from `ancient-aquamarine-metalic-princess.fission.app` to `bmcgarden.fission.app` and updating Cloudflare.

 Switched over Notes and Links pages to use `modified`.
-Added Github Links to the Links page.
-Disabled the last_modified plugin, which never seemed to work in any case.
+Added Git Links to the Links page.
+Disabled the jekyll last_modified plugin, which never seemed to work in any case.
 ## [[WIP]]

 * More work on [[Feeds]] and `modified` vs `date`

 ## To Do

-* Add the `link` and `github` fields to the body in the Recent Links feed
+* Add the `link` and `git` fields to the body in the Recent Links feed
 * Look at side / margin notes and just use footnotes everywhere, possibly using [[BigfootJS]]

 # Archive